nextflow-io/nextflow/docs/vscode.md

 **Implicit environment variables**

-In Nextflow DSL1 and DSL2, environment variables can be referenced directly in strings:
+In Nextflow DSL1 and DSL2, you can reference environment variables directly in strings:

 ```nextflow
 println "PWD = ${PWD}"